dinomite/dinomite.github.io/source/_posts/2009-09-28-skittles-vodka.markdown

 <p>Finally, the filtration.
 This step is the most difficult, because it requires a lot of patience even though you're almost done!</p>

 <a href="http://www.flickr.com/photos/dinomite/3964546733/" class="tt-flickr tt-flickr-Small" title="Completed Skittles vodka"><img class="alignleft" src="http://farm3.static.flickr.com/2473/3964546733_0ab8c7a1db_m.jpg" alt="Completed Skittles vodka" width="240" height="128" /></a>
-<p>A lot of the mass of Skittles is binder—corn starch and the like.
+<p>A lot of the mass of Skittles is binderâ€”corn starch and the like.
 It leaves a significant amount of scum onthe top of your Skittles vodka mix.
 To strain it off, I started by using standard office coffee filters, but those clogged very quickly.
 I switched to normal paper towels, which made filtering take about 5 minutes per bottle.
 After filtering, re-bottle and enjoy your super-sweet vodka rainbow!</p>